stmilne/icds_docs_v2/docs/packages/anaconda.md

 ## Anaconda in batch scripts

-To ensure that Anaconda is properly initialized for use in batch scripts, your `.bashrc` file must be executed.
+To initialize Anaconda for use in batch scripts, your `.bashrc` file must be executed.
 This can be done in one of three ways:

 - `source ~/.bashrc`  executes your `.bashrc` file;
 - load your environment with `source activate <environmentName>`;
-- begin your script with `#!/bin/bash`, which also executes your `.bashrc` file.
+- begin your script with `#!/bin/bash`, which executes your `.bashrc` file.

 ## Anaconda on Portal

-Special considerations apply if you want to use conda environments you have defined, for Python or R for example, in an interactive session launched from the Portal.
+If you want to use conda environments for Python or R in a Portal interactive session, special considerations apply.

 ### Jupyter Server